jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We have mythological, philosophical, scientific interpretations of life's reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.

-The frameworks that help us adopt tools based on our current conditions survive.
+The frameworks that help us adopt better tools based on our current conditions, survive.
 The frameworks that prevent adaptation—those frameworks die, and often take their believers with them.

-But in real-time it is hard to tell which is which.
+In real-time it is hard to tell which is which.

 To teach us the difference, let's experience how life plays the game.
-By only sensing water, seeing motion, following instinct, lifeforms still keeps raising offspring, passing the torch, and winning the game.
-Experiencing life's journey reveals its methods and requirements to us as we seek the realization of our technological identity inside our newfound technological ecosystem.
+By only sensing water, seeing motion, following instinct, lifeforms still keep raising offspring, passing the torch, and winning the game.
+Experiencing life's journey reveals its rules, realities, and equirements to us as we seek the realization of our technological identity inside our newfound technological ecosystem.

 <!-- - should note interactions/teamwork/collaborations more.
 - should note "looking/going to work" mindset. -->